jcyrss/hytest/Documentation.md

 UI-0303
 UI-1401
 UI-1402
-# and more
 ```

-We could run them in this way
+We can execute them like this:

 ```
-hytest --test *0301  --test *0302 --test *0303 --test *1401 --test *1402 # and more
+hytest --test *0301  --test *0302 --test *0303 --test *1401 --test *1402
 ```

-That will make a very long command.

-Hytest support argument file, we could put all arguments in one file with name like `args` , and put one argument each line, like the following
+Naturally, you may wonder: if there are too many test cases to execute, such as 1,000 test cases, would the command-line parameters become too long?

+In this case, we can use a parameter file.
+Put all parameters in a parameter file.
+For example, create a parameter file named `args` with the following content:

 ```
 --test *0301